| 2001 Annual SessionResolution on Belarus

 2001 was conducted have made this objective substantially more difficult

-3. Roundly condemning all the tactics of intimidation, harassment
+to achieve; 3.
+Roundly condemning all the tactics of intimidation, harassment

 and repression employed against opposition candidates in the election,